OSU-STARLAB/CROSS-mini/doc/slides/slides.md

 ::: notes

-- Fancy picture to impress NeurIPS reviewers
+- Fancy picture to impress ICML reviewers
 - Don't be scared, focus on the middle
-- My arch, my implementation
+- Our arch, our implementation

 :::